hyperledger-archives/grid-rfcs/0000-product.md

 The agent must have the permission can_create_product for the organization, otherwise the transaction is invalid.

-If the product_type is GS1, the organization must contain a GS1 Company Prefix in its metadata (gs1_company_prefixes), and the prefix must match the company prefix in the product_id, which is a gtin if GS1, otherwise the transaction is invalid.
+If the product_namespace is GS1, the organization must contain a GS1 Company Prefix in its metadata (gs1_company_prefixes), and the prefix must match the company prefix in the product_id, which is a gtin if GS1, otherwise the transaction is invalid.

-The properties must be valid for the product_type.
+The properties must be valid for the product_namespace.
 For example, if the product is GS1 product, its properties must only contain properties that are included in the GS1 Schema.
 If it includes a property not in the GS1 Schema the transaction is invalid.  _The base GS1 schema will be defined in a future RFC._